MPhil in Development Studies

 - An ability to work both independently and in groups is essential.

-- Publications are not expected or required for admission, but any can be listed on the CV.
+- Publications are not expected or required for admission, but any can be included in the relevant section of your application form.

 English language proficiency